-ODL Trainer Programs allow individuals to get trained in delivering opioid training in their local communities.
-To date, more than 440 trainers and delivery partners across 28+ U.S. states have been trained by Overdose Lifeline to deploy adult and youth opioid education.
+Community Education Trainer Programs allow individuals and organizations to get certified to deliver SUD and opioid training in their local communities.
+To date, more than 1,200 trainers and delivery partners across 39+ U.S. states have been trained by Overdose Lifeline to deploy adult and youth opioid education.
 To become a trainer, individuals need to complete one or more prerequisite courses and the program training online.
-When training in more than one program, fees* may be lower as some of the prerequisites cross programs.
+When training in more than one program, ODL offers a multi-program discount and fees* may be lower as some of the prerequisites cross programs.

 * Annual licensing and training fees vary by program.

-Overdose Lifeline offers live online and on-site training at your facility for groups of five or more.
+Overdose Lifeline offers virtual online training (webinar) and onsite training at your facility for groups of five or more.
 This makes for a cost-effective way to train a group of individuals on your schedule.
-In order to access attendees’ knowledge before and after the training, ODL performs pre- and post-class evaluations.
-Additionally, some courses require pre-course work to prime attendees for the training and prepare them to retain as much information as possible.

 PROGRAM DELIVERY PARTNERS